Intravenous conscious sedation in Mallorca

 - It does not have any side effects as it is a minimally invasive technique and is complemented by anaesthetic techniques so that the patient does not feel any discomfort during the operation.

-Frequently asked questions about conscious sedation
+Frequently asked questions about intravenous conscious sedation

 The purpose of local anaesthesia applied by the dentist on other occasions is to numb an area of the body so that the patient does not feel touch or pain in the area, but it does not eliminate anxiety or relax the patient as conscious sedation does.